KVCobbs/Ghibli-Movie-Library/README.md

 # Ghibli-Movie-Library
-This is a personal project for myself to understand fetching more as well as work on more frontend code features of this project:
+This is a personal project for myself to understand fetching more as well as work on more frontend code.
+This project uses https://github.com/janaipakos/ghibliapi as the API.

+features of this project:

 MVP
+- Use bootstrap in order to create readable UI
-- Completed front end
+-
 - Completed working back end